-- include a copy of the receipt confirmation number, if the request was done online, or
+- including a copy of the receipt confirmation number, if the request was made online

-- indicate, in the section Details of Intended Work in Canada of the work permit application:
+- indicating, in the section Details of Intended Work in Canada of the work permit application,

-- the date the LMO/CAQ request was sent,
+- the date the LMIA/CAQ request was sent,

 - the office it was sent to,